TANISHQDAS/23BAI10440-23BAI10587-23BAI10252/README.md

 Observe the current state from the environment
-Select an action using an epsilon-greedy policy Receive a reward and next state from the environment Store the transition in the replay buffer
+Select an action using an epsilon-greedy policy Receive a reward and the next state from the environment Store the transition in the replay buffer
 Sample mini-batches from memory to train the neural network

 To stabilize training, a target network is periodically updated from the main policy network.
+This prevents unstable Q-value updates and improves convergence during learning.

 Project Structure
 File	Description
-dqn_lunarlander.py	Main training and evaluation script lunar_dqn_model.pth	Saved trained model
-README.md	Project documentation
+dqn_lunarlander.py	Main training and evaluation script lunar_dqn_model.pth	Saved trained model weights README.md	Project documentation
 Requirements